vysheng/tg/README-Cygwin.md

      ./configure
      make && make install && cd ..

-Then, go to tg directory and generate Makefile :
+Now libraries are ready to compile.

+Patch Makefile.in and compile :

      cd tg
+     patch -p1 < build-cygwin.patch
      ./configure

-Then, patch Makefile, and compile :

-     patch -p1 < telegram-cli-cygwin.patch
      make

+If patch don't work, patch Makefile.in manually :
+     remove -fPIC from COMPILE_FLAGS
+     remove -rdynamic from LOCAL_LDFLAGS

 After compile is done, **telegram-cli.exe** will be generated in **bin** directory.